 It’s also easy to light without glare, though you may notice colour temperature shifts depending on time of day or light source.
 That’s completely normal with pale surfaces and easily corrected with warmth or white balance adjustments.

-We always suggest a wood-effect: Boston backdrop
+We always suggest a wood-effect: Boston photography backdrop

 Adding warmth and character, a wooden backdrop brings an organic feel while still staying commercially flexible.
 Boston sits in that ideal middle ground.
 It has natural variation and personality, yet doesn’t lock you into a specific styling direction.
 It can feel modern, rustic, seasonal or editorial depending on props and lighting.

 Because it’s slightly darker than the first two options, you may want to refine lighting a little more or add subtle vignetting to control reflections.
 Texture and structure adjustments also bring out beautiful grain detail.
+There are lots of wood-effects in the range, but Boston remains a reliable classic that works across many briefs and content styles.

 Trig is a rich, steely dark grey with mottled patina that you can emphasise or soften in editing depending on the look you want.

+A darker backdrop is invaluable for seasonal, cosy or dramatic content, and also performs strongly on socials where deeper tones often create more visual impact.
 Shooting darker surfaces usually benefits from soft, diffused light and sometimes gentle negative fill to control reflections.
 With a few simple adjustments, dark backdrops quickly become one of the most useful tools in a styling kit.

-Blue sits close to neutral in photography, especially softer duck-egg tones like Jolie.
-It flatters food beautifully, particularly baking and lighter dishes, and also works well with crafts and small products.
-Metallics and warm tones stand out especially nicely against it.
+Blue sits close to neutral in photography, especially softer duck-egg tones.
+Jolie has a light, airy mottled texture that adds interest without pulling focus.
+It leans slightly spring-summer, but that freshness flatters food beautifully, particularly baked goods and homemade recipes, and it also works well with crafts and small products.
+Metallics and warm tones stand out really nicely against it.

-Together these five backdrops create a really solid, flexible starting collection that supports many different looks while keeping styling cohesive and professional - whether you're shooting personal or brand content.
+Easy to light and edit, these 5 backdrops create a solid, flexible foundation for many different looks, while keeping styling cohesive and professional - whether you're shooting personal or brand content.